tianwei-zhang/travel/_posts/2017-04-02-Vancouver.md

 location: Vancouver, Canada
 ---

-In April 2017, I need to stamp my H1B visa for the first time.
-I visited Vancouver, BC for the first time, traveling solo.
+In April 2017, I visited Vancouver, BC for the first time to stamp my H1B visa, traveling solo.
 It was a wonderful trip.
 I fell in love with the scenic views of the Pacific Ocean and Canadian Rocky Mountain.

 I stayed at the Sheraton Wall Centre for a week, and got upgrade to a junior suite.
-The view is fantastic, with windows facing both the ocean and the Rocky Mountain.
-I also love their free food in the lounge.
-It is the best Sheraton I have stayed so far.
+The view was fantastic, with windows facing both the ocean and the Rocky Mountain.
+I also loved their free food in the lounge.
+It was the best Sheraton I had stayed so far.

 In this blog, I will detail the places I visited.
-It serves as a place of my memory and a potential guide for future Vancouver visitors.
+It serves as a place for holding my memory and a potential guide for future Vancouver visitors.

 <div class="post-image">
     <img src="img/vancouver/vancouver_map.png" alt="A full-size image example" />
     <p class="post-image-caption">Places visited in Vancouver</p>
 </div>

 The first place I visited is Canada Place.
-It is riverside walk with beautiful view to the Rocky Mountain.
+It is a riverside walk with beautiful view to the Rocky Mountain.

 <div class="post-image">
     <img src="img/vancouver/1.jpg" alt="A full-size image example" />